Mitch-P-Analyst/solafune_tree_canopy/README.md

 # Solafune Tree Canopy Detection Capstone

 ## Project Overview
-The project involved building a geospatial ML pipeline using Sentinel-2 imagery to detect tree canopies via image segmentation.
+This project involved building a geospatial ML pipeline using Sentinel-2 imagery to detect tree canopies via image segmentation.
 Hosted by Solafune, I managed data imports of image segmentations, trained a segmentation model, and produced a competition-ready submission in the Solafune Tree Canopy Detection challenge.

 This pipeline runs on both local environments and Google Colab with minimal path changes, enabling access to GPU acceleration for faster training.